Mtnikmaram/artgallery/README.md

 ![Lighthouse Index Result](static/readme/lighthouse.JPG)

+### Manual Testing

+In addition to tests stated above I have performed a series of manual tests.
+Below is a list of tests that have been conducted.
+These test are in addition to checking against acceptance criteria of each user story and fulfilling all of the relevant tasks.

+**Main Website - User Logged Out**

+ Typing in a incorrect URL on the page loads the 404 error page Clicking the nav logo loads the home page
+ Clicking the Home button on the nav bar loads the home page Clicking the Contact Us button on the nav bar lists takes the user to the contact us page Clicking the Log In / Sign Up loads the sign in/sign up page Clicking the Instagram link in the footer area opens Instagram in a new window Clicking the YouTube link in the footer area opens YouTube in a new window Clicking the LinkedIn link in the footer area opens LinkedIN in a new window Clicking the Twitter link in the footer area opens Twitter in a new window

+**Main Website - User Logged In**

+ Typing in a incorrect URL on the page loads the 404 error page The user can add/edit/delete their post.
+ The user can add/edit/delete their contact information.
+ The user can add/edit/delete their profile information.
+ The user is informed by a message appearing at the top of the screen about each add/edit/delete action.

+**Create A User Profile - User Logged Out**

+ First name is required and has to contain must not contain numbers or special characters outside of the commonly used characters.
+ Last name is required and has to contain must not contain numbers or special characters outside of the commonly used characters.
+ The email is required and must be the email format.

 # **Known bugs**
 No known bugs besides those in the fixed / unfixed bugs section.

 ### **Fixed Bugs**
 The most massive bug was error 404 , and error 500 This error was very hard to be fixed but by searching the web and seeing the other work i finally got the knowledge to fix the issues
+    1-Crispy filter now working/not being applied: I had copied the allauth templates into templates/allauth/templates instead of templates/allauth, so the crispy filter and other changes could not be applied.
+    2-True or False: I changed values from false/true and back in some my models and the migrations failed 3-When the site was deployed, the css or the images would not show/be applied :I used absolute paths for the css file and the images/icons.
+I had to remove the first slash.
+    4-The favicon was not loading properly: I had to move the favicon.ico file to the static folder and update the path in base.html
+    5-Lines > 80, other minor errors: I had to cut then in pieces or leave then like that

 # **Deployment**